 The concept of Profiles for OSI, and the structure of the

 The relationship between A-Profiles and F-Profiles is described in 7.3.2 of ISO/IEC TR 10000-1 and is as follows.
 Application Layer base standards require, implicitly or explicitly, the structure of information carried or referenced by them to be specified for each instance of communication.
-It is the purpose of F-Profiles to specify such information structures.
-Particular fun ctional requirements may then be met by the combination of an A-Profile with one or more F-Profiles.
+It is the purpose of F-Profiles to specify Information Objects that provide these structures.
+Particular functional requirements may then be met by the combination of an A-Profile with one or more F-Profiles.

 Establishment of a VT-association involves the selection by